-The G 7 Summit recently took place in Cornwall (if you have ever watched Outlanders or Poldark, you know how beautiful the scenery can be).
+The G 7 Summit recently took place in Cornwall (if you have ever watched Outlander or Poldark, you know how beautiful the scenery can be).
 Eight world leaders gathered for three days to discuss global issues and (hopefully) make major decisions on how to make the world a better, safer place.
 Summit- meeting.
 But a summit can also be a mountain top, and this is where the Ledoux plan fits.
 On a hill overlooking a lazy river or green valley.
 Your own summit.

 An Angled Garage